DeanHristov/fake-api-e-commerce/README.md

 │   └── *.js
 │   └── [dir-name]                  # Sub directory
 │       └── *.js
-├── docs                            # Contains files in *.md format with documentation of each API route.
-│   └── *.md                        # Represent a *.md with the route documentation.
+├── docs                            # Storing the postman collections │   └── *.json                      # Represent a single collection
 ├── src                             # Application source code is stored here.
 │   ├── controllers                 # A directory contains files that control the behavior of the routes.
 │       └── *.ts                    # Controlling how the user interacts with a route.
 │   ├── core                        # The core functionality is stored here.
 │       └── *.ts                    # Usually, represent models.